Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_Project.md

 Your grade will be based on the following:

-**Identification and Description of Topic or Need:** 20 points
+**Identification and Description of Topic:** 20 points
-* Describe the problem or topic and who or what is affected by it
-* Instructors can offer suggested sources, ie: kiva.org
+* Define Bioengineering and identify a particular context (i.e., need or topic that Bioengineering addresses)

 **Topic Description or proposal of bioengineering-based solution:** 20 points
 * Provide relevant background for learning about the biology and technology utilized in the solution (ie: identify resources for getting more information)
 * Describe advantages, disadvantages, and limitations of this solution
-* Describe what should happen for this solution to occur? (ie: development of technology, policy, etc.)
+* Describe what should happen for this solution to occur? (i.e.: development of technology, policy, etc.)

 **Qualitative and quantitative feasibility assessment of the project** 15 points
-* Back-of-the-envelope calculations can be required, ie: estimate of requirements and cost ost, estimate of impact (how many people would be impacted)
+* Back-of-the-envelope calculations can be required, ie: estimate of requirements and cost est, estimate of impact (how many people would be impacted)
 * Quantitative due diligence

 **Description of Social Ramifications:** 15 points